7Cedars/loyalty-program-contracts/README.md

   Where <PATH_TO_RPC> is the url to your rpc provider, for example: https://eth-sepolia.g.alchemy.com/v2/... or http://localhost:8545 for a local anvil chain.

-  Note that tests will not ru on a chain that does not have an ERC-6551 registry deployed.
+  Note that tests will not run on a chain that does not have an ERC-6551 registry deployed.
 Due to compiler conflicts, it is not possible to deterministically deploy the erc6511 registry inside the test suite itself.

-1. run make
+4. run make
     ```
     make
     ```